 - Interjecting yourself in a conversation where another person seems unsafe to cause a distraction

-- Referring someone who needs help to the FRIENDS HOTLINE, the police or other resources off campus
+- Referring someone who needs help to Victim Services at 309-837-5555, the police or other resources off campus

 Note when confronting others you should avoid being antagonistic or being violent yourself.
-Always keep yourself safe and remember to contact security or the police if necessary (Police: 911 or Security: 309-337-5708)
+Always keep yourself safe and remember to contact Campus Safety or the local police if necessary (Campus Safety: 309-457-3456 or local police: 911)

-A campus-wide public broadcasting system to alert the college community to possible emergency situations has been installed.
+A campus-wide public broadcasting system is used to alert the college community to possible emergency situations.

 Emergency Contact System